Software Testing for Extended Reality Applications: A Systematic Mapping Study: Introduction

 \section{Introduction}

-The global market for Extended Reality (XR) has grown significantly in recent years ---estimated at USD 77 bn in 2024--- and is expected to continue its rapid expansion to cross USD 3 tn by 2037\footnote{Market forecast available at: \url{https://www.researchnester.com/reports/extended-reality-market/4863}}.
-While entertainment, particularly video games, remains the most popular application domain for XR technologies~\citep{rodriguez2017EmpiricalStudyOpen}, various other fields have also benefited from its rapid development, including education~\citep{kavanagh2017SystematicReviewVirtual}, engineering~\citep{Tadeja2020AeroVR}, military~\citep{lele2013VirtualRealityIts}, and medicine~\citep{kim2017VirtualRealityAugmented}.
+The global market for Extended Reality (XR) has grown significantly in recent years ---estimated at USD 77 bn in 2024--- and is expected to continue its rapid expansion to cross USD 3 tn by 2037\footnote{Market forecast available at: \url{https://www.researchnester.com/reports/extended-reality-market/4863}}, reflecting the increasing adoption and technological maturation of XR across multiple sectors.
+The industry continues to evolve with major technology companies investing heavily in this space.
+In late 2024, Google announced Android XR, a dedicated XR operating system built for next-generation computing experiences\footnote{\url{https://blog.google/products/android/android-xr/}}.
+The platform is developed in collaboration with Samsung for their forthcoming headset (expected in 2025), which might represent a significant shift in the XR landscape, further accelerating mainstream adoption.
+While entertainment--particularly video games--remains the most popular application domain for XR technologies~\citep{rodriguez2017EmpiricalStudyOpen}, various other fields have also benefited from its rapid development, including education~\citep{kavanagh2017SystematicReviewVirtual}, engineering~\citep{Tadeja2020AeroVR}, military~\citep{lele2013VirtualRealityIts}, and medicine~\citep{kim2017VirtualRealityAugmented}.
+This broad spectrum of applications underscores the transformative potential of XR technologies beyond consumer entertainment.

 XR is an umbrella term encompassing Augmented, Mixed and Virtual Reality (resp.
 AR, MR and VR).
 XR applications (hereafter, XR apps) are software programs designed to run on XR-compatible devices.
-These apps typically feature virtually organised spaces populated with virtual objects and interactive elements, allowing users to explore scenes and engage with digital contents.
+These apps typically feature virtually organised spaces populated with virtual objects and interactive elements, allowing users to explore scenes and engage with digital content.
 For instance, \emph{Pok\'emon Go}\footnote{\url{https://pokemongolive.com}}, a phenomenal AR mobile game, utilises GPS and cameras of mobile devices to overlay virtual content onto real-world locations.
 More immersive experiences are offered through head-mounted displays (HMDs), such as VR headsets (e.g., PlayStation VR2\footnote{\url{https://playstation.com/ps-vr2}}) and AR headsets (e.g., Apple Vision Pro\footnote{\url{https://apple.com/apple-vision-pro}} and Meta Quest 3\footnote{\url{https://meta.com/gb/quest/quest-3} }).